-react-native start command, you'll use the
+react-native start command, Electrode Native exposes the

 ern start command.
-For information about using the Electrode Native CLI commands, refer to the Electrode Native CLI documentation.
+For more information about using the Electrode Native CLI commands, refer to the Electrode Native CLI documentation.

 The Electrode Native container is a native library similar to common third-party libraries that Android and iOS developers are familiar with.
 The container is generated entirely by the Electrode Native platform and packaged as an Android (AAR) library for Android and as a Framework for iOS.